 Also of interest is that Madrid has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Madrid who are college-educated is close to the national average for all communities of 21.84%: 20.56% of the adults in Madrid have a bachelor's degree or advanced degree.
+In terms of college education, Madrid is nearly on par with the US average for all cities of 21.84%: 20.56% of adults 25 and older in Madrid have a bachelor's degree or advanced degree.

 The per capita income in Madrid in 2022 was $34,249, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $136,996 for a family of four.
 However, Madrid contains both very wealthy and poor people as well.